Your Garden in December

 One last tip for the festive season: those pretty, coloured wrappings from Quality Street sweets are cellulose-based so can be added to your compost bin, whilst the foil wraps can be recycled with your cans.
 Guilt-free and environmentally-friendly Christmas snacking!

 DECEMBER ON THE VEG PLOT

-Whether you have an allotment, a veggie patch in your garden or just a few containers for growing your own, Ruth McNamee from our Plant Area can guide you through the edible gardening year.
+Whether you have an allotment, a veggie patch in your garden or just a few containers for growing your own.